Carlos Correa Preview, Player Props: Twins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 15th in the league.

-- The Pirates have a 4.60 team ERA that ranks 24th among all league pitching staffs.
+- The Pirates have a 4.61 team ERA that ranks 22nd across all MLB pitching staffs.

+- Keller (9-8) is trying for his 10th win when he gets the starting nod for the Pirates in his 26th start of the season.
+He's put together a 4.27 ERA in 149 2/3 innings pitched, with 161 strikeouts.

-- The righty last appeared on Sunday against the Cincinnati Reds, when he threw 3 2/3 innings, allowing three earned runs while giving up five hits.
+- In his most recent appearance on Sunday against the Cincinnati Reds, the right-hander tossed six innings, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.